Olical/conjure/README.md

          :enabled? false}}

  ;; Optional configuration for tools.namespace refreshing.
+ ;; Set what you need and ignore the rest.
+ :refresh
- :refresh {;; Function to run before reloading.
+ {;; Function to run before reloading.
   :before my.ns/stop

   ;; Function to run after reloading successfully.
   :after my.ns/start

   ;; Directories to search for changed namespaces in.
   ;; Defaults to all directories on the Java classpath.
   :dirs #{"src"}}}
 ```

 If you open Conjure without any connections configured it'll self prepl into it's _own_ JVM.
 This allows you to have autocompletion and evaluation in any directory or Clojure file.
 This can be really useful for quickly trying something out in a temporary file where a regular REPL won't quite cut it.